Dances With Wolves: Historical references

 Judith A. Boughter wrote: "The problem with Costner's approach is that all of the Sioux are heroic, while the Pawnees are portrayed as stereotypical villains.
 Most accounts of Sioux–Pawnee relations see the Pawnees, numbering only 4,000 at that time, as victims of the more powerful Sioux."

 The history and context of Fort Hays is radically different from that portrayed in the movie.
 Historic Fort Hays was founded in 1867, with the iconic stone blockhouse being built immediately.
-Its predecessor, Fort Fletcher (1865–1868), was abandoned for only a few months and then relocated only a short distance in 1866.
+Its predecessor, Fort Fletcher (1865–1868), was abandoned for a few months and then relocated a short distance away in 1866.
 Fort Hays was founded in Cheyenne territory rather than Sioux.
 Rather than a desolate site, the fort was host to thousands of soldiers, railroad workers, and settlers from the start.
 The Kansas Pacific Railway and the settlements of Rome and Hays City were built next to the fort in 1867; each was a perceived violation of Cheyenne and Arapaho territory, resulting in immediate warfare with the Dog Soldiers.
-The fort was Sheridan's headquarters at the center of the 1867–68 conflict.
+The fort was Sheridan's headquarters at the center of the 1867–1868 conflict.
 A historic seasonal Pawnee tipi village had been located only 9 mi from Fort Hays, but the Pawnee had been excluded from it by other dominant tribes for some time by the 1860s.

-The real John Dunbar worked as a Christian missionary among the Pawnee in the 1830s–40s, and sided with the Native Americans in a dispute with government farmers and a local Indian agent.
-It is unclear whether the name "John Dunbar" was chosen as a corollary to the historical figure.
+A Christian missionary named John Dunbar worked among the Pawnee in the 1830s and 1840s, and sided with the Native Americans in a dispute with government farmers and a local Indian agent.
+According to screenwriter Michael Blake, the film character's name was chosen at random from lists of Civil War veterans and was merely coincidence.

 The fictional Lieutenant John Dunbar of 1863 is correctly shown in the film wearing a gold bar on his officer shoulder straps, indicating his rank as a first lieutenant.
 From 1836 to 1872, the rank of first lieutenant was indicated by a gold bar; after 1872, the rank was indicated by a silver bar.
 Similarly, Captain Cargill is correctly depicted wearing a pair of gold bars, indicating the rank of captain at that time.

-Author and screenwriter Michael Blake said that Stands with a Fist was actually based upon Cynthia Ann Parker, the white girl captured by Comanches and mother of Quanah Parker.
+Author and screenwriter Michael Blake said that Stands With A Fist was actually based upon Cynthia Ann Parker, the white girl captured by Comanches and mother of Quanah Parker.